rorydunn/happy_hour/README.md

 Add extra parameters to api call function so that it is not just looking for restaurants in brooklyn.

-Buid front end, update business page.
+Build front end, update business page.